-On behalf of Jersey Central Power & Light Company ("JCP&L" or the "Company"), please accept this letter as JCP&L's comments on the Notice and associated questions issued on January 23, 2023, concerning "the Universal Service Fund and Fresh Start Programs: Review & Proposed Changes."
-JCP&L appreciates the opportunity to offer its input to the Board of Public Utilities ("Board" or "BPU") and its Staff as it determines the future of the Universal Service Fund ("USF") and Fresh Start programs.
+On behalf of New Jersey Natural Gas ("NJNG" or the "Company"), please accept this letter as NJNG's comments on the Notice and associated questions issued on January 23, 2023, concerning "the Universal Service Fund and Fresh Start Programs: Review & Proposed Changes."
+NJNG appreciates the opportunity to offer its input to the Board of Public Utilities ("Board" or "BPU") regarding the future of the Universal Service Fund ("USF") and Fresh Start programs.

-As a general matter, the USF and Fresh Start Programs have served as a vital lifeline for our customers during the difficult pandemic and post-pandemic periods.
-The Board acted prudently and with compassion when it took steps to temporarily increase the eligibility and benefit provided to customers under its June 2021 Order.
+By way of background, the USF and Fresh Start Programs have served as a vital lifeline for our customers during the difficult pandemic and post-pandemic periods.
+The Board acted prudently and took the appropriate steps to temporarily increase the eligibility and benefit provided to customers under its June 2021 Order.
 Along with the Low-Income Home Energy Assistance Program ("LIHEAP"), these programs direct assistance where it is needed most, to our customers who face the greatest financial challenges in times of difficulty.